chriskiehl/Data-Oriented-Programming-In-Java-Book/README.md

 ```

 > [!Note]
-> The class names in the code will often differ from the _single_ class name used in the book.
-Java doesn't let us redefine classes over and over again, so we 'cheat' by appending a qualifying suffix.
+> The class names in the code will often differ from the class names used in the book.
+Java doesn't let us redefine classes over and over again (which we do in the book as we refactor), so we 'cheat' by appending a qualifying suffix.
 For instance, `ScheduledTask` in listing A might become `ScheduledTaskV2` or `ScheduledTaskWithBetterOOP` in a subsequent example code.
 The listing numbers in the Javadoc will always tie to the Listing numbers in the book.

 **Character Encodings**